-For Diverse Actions, LAUK has chosen to use the terms ‘diversity and difference’ to signify diversity in all its forms (as represented by the protected characteristics) and ‘cultural diversity’ or ‘people/artists/arts workers of colour’.
+For Diverse Actions, LAUK has chosen to use the terms ‘diversity and difference’ to signify diversity in all its forms (as represented by the protected characteristics) and ‘cultural diversity’ to refer to Black and Minority Ethnic (BME) cultural identities.

 The Leadership Bursaries will support a self-determined, year-long programme of artistic, professional and skills development by artists and/or arts workers.